-The Company signed a new agreement during the year ended December 31, 2021 for an office lease for its corporate operations head office.
-The term of the lease is 5 years and commences on June 1, 2022.
-The Company has access to the office as at December 31, 2021.
-The undiscounted commitment for the remaining lease term as at December 31, 2021 is approximately CDN\$728.
+The Company signed a new lease agreement during the year ended December 31, 2021 for an office lease for its corporate operations head office.
+The term of the lease is 5 years and commenced on June 1, 2022.
+The undiscounted commitment for the remaining lease term as at December 31, 2022 is approximately CDN\$627.

-The following table outlines the Company's undiscounted contractual obligations as at December 31, 2021.
+The following table outlines the Company's undiscounted contractual obligations as at December 31, 2022.